davidtwco/rfcs/text/0000-build-std/4-stage-1a.md

 targets with the same architecture and same CRT but different versions of the CRT, so having target-specific components is most future-proof.
 These would replace the `self-contained` directory in existing `rust-std` components.

+Similarly, for any architectures which require it, LLVM's `libunwind` will be built and shipped in the `rust-self-contained` component.

 As long as these components have been downloaded, as well as any other support components, such as `rust-mingw`, rustc's `-Clink-self-contained` will be able